acharya-aayush/TradeHeaven/DOCUMENTATION.md

    - Verify SQLite database file permissions
    - Check database connection settings
    - Ensure proper table structure
+   - For boolean values, use INTEGER (0/1) instead of BOOLEAN
+   - Check for proper data types in SQL queries

 3. **Frontend Build Issues**
    - Clear node_modules and reinstall dependencies
    - Check for TypeScript compilation errors
    - Verify environment variables
+   - Ensure all required dependencies are installed (@dnd-kit packages)

+4. **Watchlist Drag and Drop Issues**
+   - Verify @dnd-kit packages are properly installed
+   - Check for any console errors
+   - Ensure proper event handlers are implemented

+5. **SQLite Type Binding Errors**
+   - SQLite3 can only bind numbers, strings, bigints, buffers, and null
+   - For boolean values, use 1 for true and 0 for false
+   - For dates, use TEXT format with ISO strings
+   - For arrays or objects, convert to JSON strings before storing

 ### Support